BLOG

 With all that said, here are some family images I’ve taken over the last couple of years that I think make great inspiration for your outfits this year!

-This is another from our family session last winter.
+This is from our family session a few years ago.
 We choose to do neutral and winter white but also casual because we have teenage boys and men who hate taking photos and hate dressing up.
 So we mixed textures and went with jeans so everyone would be happy.

 This family did an amazing job with their clothing choices.
 They went with navy and green, threw in a couple of simple plaid patterns and made sure everyone was comfortable in their clothing.